twisty/smart-fan-control/README.md

 smart-fan-control
 =================

-Inspired by the script in [this hint](http://hints.macworld.com/article.php?story=20110704054835249), this script sets the speed of the HDD fan based on the temperature reported by the drive itself.
+Inspired by [this hint](http://hints.macworld.com/article.php?story=20110704054835249), this script sets the speed of the HDD fan based on the temperature reported by the drive itself.

-This script attempts to achieve something similar to [HDD Fan Control](http://www.hddfancontrol.com/), minus the nice GUI.
+This script attempts to achieve something similar to [HDD Fan Control](http://www.hddfancontrol.com/), minus the price tag and nice GUI.

 ### Warning